-If the Issuer does not meet this obligation, Article L.1612-15 of the French Code général des collectivités territoriales stipulates an "official booking" procedure by which the Prefect or the public accountant concerned or any person having an interest in the matter may address the Regional Chamber of Accounts and, pursuant to the opinion it issues, the Prefect may write the expense into the budget of the Issuer concerned.
-Furthermore, if a local authority or an Intercommunal Cooperation Public Establishment (établissement public de coopération intercommunale) ("EPCI")

-defaults on its mandate of a mandatory expense, the Prefect can proceed with official payment of this expense Article L.1612-16 of the French Code général des collectivités territoriales).
+If the Issuer does not meet this obligation, article L.1612-15 of the French Code général des collectivités territoriales stipulates an "official booking" procedure by which the Prefect or the public accountant concerned or any person having an interest in the matter may address the Regional Chamber of Accounts and, pursuant to the opinion it issues, the Prefect may write the expense into the budget of the Issuer concerned.
+Furthermore, if a territorial community or an Intercity Cooperation Institution ("EPCI") defaults on its mandate of a mandatory expense, the Prefect can proceed with official payment of this expense (article L.1612-16 of the French Code général des collectivités territoriales).
 It may take several months to implement these various procedures.